spatie/laravel-livewire-wizard/docs/usage/testing-wizards.md

 Now you know how to navigate your wizard in your tests, let's talk state.

+State is stored in the wizard and each step by its own has no idea or access to it.
+In a browser, state is passed to steps automatically, but in your tests you need `getStepState` to fetch the state from the wizard and pass it to a step.

-We go back to our cart wizard.
-We want to test state.
+We go back to our cart wizard where we want to test state.
 Our example is a simple one, but this can be used to test your final step where you're processing your cart.

 We're going to emulate ordering Spatie's Laravel Comments. `initialState` is used to populate the cart.
 We're not implementing the address step here and